Two new taxa of reed warbler in North Africa and the Iberian Peninsula

 Implications for birding

-I believe that the most likely approach to be followed is the split of the species-complex into either two or three species.
-In birding languages, this means the birds breeding in Northwest Africa and the Iberian Peninsula would be called either:
+I believe that the most likely approach to be followed is to split this species-complex into either two or three species (the options 2 and 3 above).
+In birding language, this means the birds breeding in Northwest Africa and the Iberian Peninsula would be called either:

 - Acrocephalus baeticatus ambiguus (African Reed Warbler – Rousserolle africaine), or